UK Johnson's ex-aide blames "smoking ruin" at health ministry for COVID failures

 Britain has suffered one of the highest per capita death tolls in the world from the pandemic, but in recent months it has rolled out the fastest vaccine programme of any large country.
 The government says it is on track to have given a first COVID-19 shot to half of all adults in the next few days.

-Reporting by Elizabeth Piper and Sarah Young; Editing by Peter Graff and Gareth Jones
+Reporting by Elizabeth Piper, Michael Holden and Sarah Young; Editing by Peter Graff and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.